-ITS will end support for Mac OS X version 10.6 (Snow Leopard) during summer 2015.
-It was released in 2009.
-The last update from Apple was March 2013.
-Apple released a security update for its other more recent systems in Feburary 2014, but did not include Snow Leopard.
+ITS will end support for Mac OS X version 10.6 (Snow Leopard) and 10.7 (Lion) later this year.
+10.6 was released in 2009 and the last security update from Apple was March 2013.
+10.7's last update was September 2014.
+Apple has since released other security updates for its more recent systems, but did not include Snow Leopard or Lion.
 It is against University policy for ITS to support an insecure operating system.

 - FileMaker 13 does not support 10.6

 - Cisco AnyConnect VPN 4.0 is not supported on 10.6

 - FileVault 2 (encryption software) will not work on 10.6

 To see what operating system you are using, go to the Apple Menu in the top left corner.
 Select “About This Mac” to see the version number.
 Also, note if the processor says “PowerPC”.
 If so, you will need to get a newer computer with an “Intel” processor.
 Snow Leopard was the last operating systems that could use PowerPC (using Rosetta).